loopitis/loopitis-repo/README.md

 # LOOP IT IS

 Loopitis (https://loopitis.com) is an **on-premise software** that you can use to schedule and automate recurring tasks.
-For instance, if you need to receive a report every hour for a specific user, you can send a POST request to Loopitis with the necessary details.
+For instance, if you need to pull\generate a report every hour for a specific user, you can send a POST request to Loopitis with the necessary details.

 To do this, you would provide a JSON payload that includes the following information: